-Child's 's Name:
+Child's Name: \\\\\

-Oxybenzone Free" sunscreen.
-I give permissio of "Off Family Care" insect repellent and "H-E-B Baby on for teachers to apply these products on my child. ase insect repellent and sunscreen for the class.
-It is if the classroom is getting low on insect repellant and

-I will provide my own sunscreen and insect rep products on my child: ellent.
-I give my permission to apply the following
+- I will participate in the purchase of a class set of "Off Family Care" insect repellent and "H-E-B Baby Oxybenzone Free" sunscreen.
+I give permission for teachers to apply these products on my child. - \$20 will be added to my ledger to purchase insect repellent and sunscreen for the class.
+Please note: Teachers will notify parents if the classroom is getting low on insect repellant and sunscreen and needs to be replenished. - □ I will provide my own sunscreen and insect repellent.
+I give my permission to apply the following products on my child: - \\\\\(sunscreen) - \\\\\(insect repellent) - □ I elect to opt out of both of these options.
+I do not give permission to apply sunscreen or insect repellent on my child.

-• (sunscreen)

-• (insect repellent)

-I elect to opt out of both of these options.
-I do repellent on my child. not give permission to apply sunscreen or insect

-Parent's Signature Date
+Parent's Signature

-Parent's Printed Name